of Aid Stations

 Runners must finish within a 28 hour time limit.
 There are strict cut offs at every aid station on route, designed with the purpose of keeping runners on course to finish within the 28 hour limit.

-100 mile Centurion Buckle & Race Shirt to all finishers.
+100 mile Centurion Buckle to all finishers.
 Runners finishing the course in under 24 hours will receive '100 miles - One Day' buckles commemorating their achievement.
 Runners finishing between 24 and 28 hours will receive '100 mile - Finisher' buckles.

 Trophies will be awarded to first place male and female.
 Further Prizes will be awarded to 2nd and 3rd Placed Male and Female.
 Age Group Prizes will be awarded for 1st Male and Female Vet 40, 50, 60 and 70.

-There will be a minimum of 12 aid stations along the course.
-Aid stations carry as a minimum: water, a limited number of Gu Energy gels, Tailwind, Goke and other sweet and savoury snacks.
+There will be a minimum of twelve aid stations along the course.
+Aid stations carry as a minimum: Water, Tailwind, Coke, Gu Gels, Fruit, Sandwiches, Wraps, Vegan and Vegeterian Snacks and other sweet and savoury options.

 A full list of the aid station distances can be found here.